drj-io/Adafruit_ADS1X15_Linux_I2C/README.md

 Driver for TI's ADS1X15: 12 and 16-bit Differential or Single-Ended ADC with PGA and Comparator

 # Fork
-This repository has been forked from
+This repository has been forked from https://github.com/adafruit/Adafruit_ADS1X15/fork
-## Info
+## Changes
-Forked and modified for use directly on linux systems.
 The following changes have been made:

 - Removed Arduino specific headers and methods
 - Replaced i2c communication methods using `i2c-dev` hand `ioctl` kernel headers.